 If you plan to stay out late at Oktoberfest, be sure to book a later departure from the Munich airport.
 Your pilgrimage officially ends after breakfast today.
 You can use your Munich City Pass to take public transportation to the airport.

 Custom extensions are available including Martin Luther in Germany, World War II in Germany, Sound of Music in Austria, visiting Paris and Normandy, and more.
 Contact us if you are interested in extending your trip.

 The cost for this pilgrimage is $3,595 per person, double occupancy.
 Single occupancy is available for a surcharge of $1,019.
-Group size is limited to 13 remaining seats
+Group size is limited to 23 travelers.
+There are 6 seats remaining.

 |Three-star or better hotels||Ground Transportation||Expert Local Guides|